Sam Hilliard Player Props: Braves vs. Royals

 Sam Hilliard At The Plate

-- Hilliard has gotten a hit in five of eight games this season (62.5%), with multiple hits twice.
+- This year, Hilliard has totaled at least one hit in six of nine games (66.7%), and had multiple hits twice.

-- He has not gone deep in his eight games this season.
+- He has hit a home run in one of nine games, and in 3.6% of his plate appearances.

+- Hilliard has driven in a run twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.